OguzPastirmaci/misc/ubuntu-cn-gpu.md

 ### 1 - Create an instance configuration with the Ubuntu CN image

 Create an Instance Configuration with the GPU shape.
+Use the `Ubuntu-20-OFED-*` image as the image when creating the instance configuration.

 https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/creatinginstanceconfig.htm#one